MetPX/sarracenia/doc/Admin.rst

 user, the configuration files are placed under ~/.config/sarra/, with the defaults under admin.conf, and the configurations for components under directories named after each component.
-In the component directories, Configuration files have the .conf suffix.
+In the component directories, configuration files have the .conf suffix.

 The administrative processes perform validation of postings from sources.
 Once they are validated, forward the postings to the public exchanges for subscribers to access.